1990 Croatian parliamentary election: Aftermath

-The elections were the first free and multiparty elections held in Croatia since 11 December 1938 elections for the National Assembly of the Kingdom of Yugoslavia, and were the first such elections for the Croatian parliament since 16 December 1913.
+The elections were the first multiparty elections held in Croatia since 11 December 1938 elections for the National Assembly of the Kingdom of Yugoslavia, and were the first such elections for the Croatian parliament since 16 December 1913.
 SKH-SDP graciously accepted HDZ's electoral victory, but the defeat led to substantial losses of party members.
 Those who left SKH-SDP included traditionalist communists and Croatian Serb party members who followed the lead of Borislav Mikelić.
 97,000 members of SKH-SDP switched their political allegiances and joined HDZ.
 By June, SKH-SDP membership dropped from 298,000 to 46,000.

 Following a plan designed to coincide with the change of regime in Croatia, and in neighbouring Slovenia, the General Staff of the Yugoslav People's Army (Jugoslavenska Narodna Armija—JNA) moved in to confiscate Croatia's and Slovenia's Territorial Defence (Teritorijalna obrana—TO) weapons to minimize the possibility of armed resistance from the two republics.
 The plan was executed on 14 May before the newly elected parliament convened.
 Unlike Slovene authorities—which salvaged nearly a third of the TO stockpile—Croatia was caught unprepared and the JNA seized all Croatian TO weapons, effectively disarming the republic's security forces.
 An exception was made in cases of Serb-populated areas, where local TO depots were left intact or even augmented by the JNA.
 The weapons would only be recaptured in late 1991 in the Battle of the Barracks, or returned in its aftermath by the JNA.